Best Rooftop Bars in Edinburgh: Drinks, Dates & Castle Views

 The trendy interior has cool cushions worthy of Etsy shopping.

-A variety of seating options (booth-like, group tables and a corner sofa) are luminated with festoon lights strung together, a pretty romantic place when visiting after dark.
+Various seating options (booth-like, group tables, and a corner sofa) are laminated with festoon lights strung together, a pretty romantic place when visiting after dark.

 During the day you can see Edinburgh Castle.